hmrc/vat-service-guide/source/documentation/obligations.html.md

 Your software cannot retrieve returns filed before business or agents joined VAT (MTD) through the VAT (MTD) API.

+Businesses can also view their previously submitted VAT Returns in their Business Tax Account.

 ## View VAT liabilities

 Your software can retrieve VAT liabilities by calling the VAT (MTD) API [Retrieve VAT liabilities endpoint](/docs/api/service/vat-api/1.0#_retrieve-vat-liabilities_get_accordion), which returns the liabilities and charges whose To date falls in the requested date range (of up to one year).